ordina-jworks/ordina-jworks.github.io/_posts/2018-09-23-Inter-service-communication.md

 ### Encoder / Decoder
 Besides JSON encoders and decoders, you can also enable support for XML.
 If you ever have to integrate with SOAP third party API's, Feign supports it.
+There is a very detailed explanation on how to use it in the [documentation](https://github.com/OpenFeign/feign){:target="_blank"} of OpenFeign.

 # Security
 Security itself is very important in the structure of your platform, that's why we have to enable what mechanisms we can apply to the Feign client.